COVID-19 death toll in Delhi rises to 129; 438 fresh cases take tally to 9,333

-The coronavirus death toll in Delhi has mounted to 129, even as the total number of COVID-19 cases reported in the national capital climbed to 9,333 on Saturday, authorities said.
+The death toll due to coronavirus in Delhi rose to 129 and the total number of cases in the national capital climbed to 9,333 on Saturday, authorities said.

-The city had recorded 472 fresh cases, the highest single-day spike, on Thursday.
+On Thursday, the city had recorded 472 fresh cases, the highest single-day spike.

-It, however, said the cumulative death figures refer to fatalities where primary cause of death was found to be COVID-19, as per the report of the Death Audit Committee on the basis of case sheets received from various hospitals.
+It, however, said the cumulative death figures refers to fatalities where the primary cause of death was found to be COVID-19, as per the report of the Death Audit Committee on the basis of case sheets received from various hospitals.

 On Friday, the total number of cases stood at 8,895, including 123 deaths.